NoLieNoSean/NoNotes/content/Notes/The complex field.md

 - $z-\overline{z}=2i\mathrm{Im}(z)$
 - $z\overline{z}$ is real and positive except when $z=0$.

-## The Cauchy-Schwarz inequality in complex numbers
+## The Cauchy-Schwarz inequality for complex numbers

 Recall the CS inequality in $\mathbb{R}$:
 $$